fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 ---

-The oracle problems also plays a role in test generation.
+The oracle problem also plays a role in test generation.
 A new test either passes or fails on the current release

 Suppose the test passes.
 We might assume that the functionality is correctly tested and the generated test thus can be used as a regression test against which future changes can be checked.
 However, a test that passes may merely reflect coincidental correctness or, worse, capture and thereby enforce an incorrect behavior